 General liability covers common risks for small businesses in Alabama, including customer property damage and injuries.
 Commercial leases often require this policy.

 This policy is also called professional liability insurance.
-It protects tech professionals against lawsuits over mistakes, missed deadlines, and oversights.
+It protects professionals against lawsuits over mistakes, missed deadlines, and oversights.

 This policy bundles property insurance and general liability insurance.
-It's often the most cost-effective type of commercial insurance for an Alabama tech business.
+It's often the most cost-effective type of commercial insurance for an Alabama business.

-Workers’ compensation is required for Alabama technology businesses that have five or more employees.
+Workers’ compensation is required for Alabama businesses that have five or more employees.
 It can cover medical costs for work injuries.

-Alabama state law requires technology businesses with five or more employees, full-time or part-time, to carry workers’ compensation insurance.
+Alabama state law requires businesses with five or more employees, full-time or part-time, to carry workers’ compensation insurance.
 This policy covers medical bills for work injuries and illnesses.

-Vehicles owned by technology businesses in Alabama must be covered by commercial auto insurance.
+Vehicles owned by small businesses in Alabama must be covered by commercial auto insurance.
 Alabama requires $25,000 property damage liability per accident, $50,000 bodily injury liability per accident, and $25,000 bodily injury liability per person.